 Companies rarely fail at AI because the model is weak.
 They fail because the system around the model—workflow, context, evaluation, and governance—is undefined.
+Executives see fast demos in a chat window and assume the interface is the product.
+Operations then inherit inconsistent outputs, duplicate tools, and reviews that start only after a customer or regulator notices a problem.

 The model is one component